teleprint-me/text/README.md

 Text is a Python package for extracting, parsing, and automating text pipelines from various file formats, including **plain text, Markdown, HTML, PDFs, and images**.

+> _**DISCLAIMER:** It is your responsibility to comply with copyright laws.
+This library is **not** intended to bypass or circumvent restrictions but to facilitate dataset preparation and analysis for advanced modeling techniques._

+> _**NOTE:** This repository is currently a work in progress.
+Text extraction, parsing, and mining are incredibly challenging—each dataset comes with its own set of edge cases, making generalization difficult._

 ## **Getting Started**

 ### **Prerequisites**